democracyforwardaotearoanewzealand/introduction/README.md

 DF is a standalone party.
 Standalone.
 Not coaligned with others.
 Some names may be listed on other party's websites.
 But they can be added.
 And sometimes they don't get deleted.

-Democracy Forward is working with https://www.remoteoz.com/ for the remotes.
+Democracy Forward is working with https://www.remoteoz.com/ for the remotes and has reached out to Elon Musk for more Starlionk launches.

 The IT back-end has not been set up yet.
 None of the votes are official yet as far as I know.